ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

 ## 📊 Metrics

-Predicting the triage grade of cybersecurity incidents is a __classification problem__.
-Therefore, the following metrics that are essential for classification problems are taken into account.
-Below are the __metrics__ used in the process of classifying cybersecurity incidents:
+We are predicting the triage grade of cybersecurity incidents.
+Therefore, the following __metrics__ that we used for classification are :

 - [__Accuracy__](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html): Measures the overall correctness of the predictions.